Guide to the Nixon Library Controversy Reference Collection, 1981-2001

 - Committee Against the Nixon-Duke Library (CANDL) Records, 1981 (University Archives, Duke University.)

-[Identification of item], Nixon Library Controversy Reference Collection, University Archives, Duke University.
+[Identification of item], Nixon Library Controversy Reference Collection, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Nixon Library Controversy Reference Collection was compiled from various sources by University Archives staff for reference and research.